Ansible Galaxy – Testing Roles with Test Kitchen

 Ansible is a provisioning tool to easily help you get your infrastructure

 under control.
-One of the key elements in Ansible is a role
+One of the key elements in Ansible is a role.
+There are public

 roles to get you started quickly with Ansible over at Ansible Galaxy.
 One